Public Shopping Times

 All 4 Kids prides ourselves on high quality, gently used children’s items.
-Although we have amazing volunteers who inspect items upon arrival, some defects may slip through.
+Although we have an amazing Kids Crew who inspect items upon arrival, some defects may slip through.
 Please thoroughly check all items, as there is a No Return/No Exchange policy.
 However, If you purchase an electronic item that is $20 or more and it does not function correctly, it may be returned prior to 1pm on Sat.
-If you come across a stained/damaged item, please give the item to a volunteer to remove from the sales floor.
+If you come across a stained/damaged item, please give the item to the Kids Crew to remove from the sales floor.

 All 4 Kids strives to protect our consignor’s merchandise as if it was our own.
 Because we have security and/or officers at all of our events, we have not had any major issues.
 All large purses/diaper bags/backpacks/strollers will be tagged as you enter and may be subject to search.
 Switching tags is a crime and will be prosecuted.

 Trying on Clothing

 Due to space restrictions, we do not have fitting rooms available.
 We apologize, however, we do not allow anyone to try on clothing/shoes or remove anything from the hanger.
 We suggest measuring your child’s current clothes at home (inseam, length, waist etc).
 Most shoppers then bring a tape measure to check for the correct size.